YudisthiraPutra/journ/README.md

 # Journ.
-A web based journaling project with a black cat wearing a green tie that will accompany you.
-This gentleman name is Hiro.
-The concept that this project bring is a chat-based communication.
+This is one of my personal project that focuses on journaling.
+You will be accompanied by a black cat wearing a green bowtie named Hiro.
+The concept that this project hold is a chat based communication.